Lyme Disease in Children

 Visually check all other areas of the body and hair, and run fingers gently over skin.
 Run a fine-toothed comb through your child's hair to check for ticks daily.

 What to do if you find a tick

 If you see a tick, try to remove it from your child’s body.
 If the tick was on the body for less than 36 hours, it may help prevent infection.
-If you remove a tick from your child’s body, you may be asked to bring the tick to the doctor for testing.

 To safely remove a tick:

 - Use fine-tipped tweezers to grasp the tick at its head or mouth, close to the skin.